aulisse/google-cloud-storage-object-notarization/README.md

 - upload a file on GCS
 - the Google Cloud Function (GCF) _objectNotarization_ is triggered by 'new object on GCS' event
 - the GCF _objectNotarization_ invokes the file notarization using OpenTimestamps API
 - the GCF _objectNotarization_ receives a callback with the temporary notarization receipt, which is then written in the GCS object metadata.
-This receipt is temporary as the notarization does not happen instantly: the OpeTimestamps calendars will eventually finilize notarization when an actual bitcoin transaction including the Merkle root of all submitted documents will be included in the bitcoin blockchain
+This receipt is temporary as the notarization does not happen instantly: the OpenTimestamps calendars will eventually finalize notarization when an actual bitcoin transaction including the Merkle root of all submitted documents will be included in the bitcoin blockchain
 - the GCF _upgradeNotarization_ is called when a metadata of the file object changes, e.g. after 24 hours from upload the object will be set from Regional to Nearline.
-This is exploited to upgrade the receipt to its final status
+This is used to upgrade the receipt to its final status

 # Useful links
 - [OpenTimestamps API](https://opentimestamps.org/)